What Does Explainable AI Mean in Practice? Evaluative Requirements from a Longitudinal Clinical Case Study: Background

-In order to make these definitions easier to use, Balasubramaniam et al.\ created a model where they are broken down into four components that can be summarized as the following questions \cite{balasubramaniam_transparency_2023}: \begin{itemize} \item To whom to explain?
-I.e. customers, users, employees, developers, partners, etc. \item What to explain?
+In order to make these definitions easier to use, Balasubramaniam et al. \cite{balasubramaniam_transparency_2023} created a model where they are broken down into four components that can be summarized as the following questions : \begin{itemize} \item To whom to explain?
+I.e., customers, users, employees, developers, partners, etc. \item What to explain?
 I.e., purpose of the AI system, inputs to the AI system, outputs, data used for training the system, behavior of the system, etc. \item In what kind of situation?
-I.e. when using the AI system, when building it, when testing it, etc. \item Who explains?
-I.e. the AI system explains itself, humans explain, an explainability tool explains, etc. \end{itemize}
+I.e., when using the AI system, when building it, when testing it, etc. \item Who explains?
+I.e., the AI system explains itself, humans explain, an explainability tool explains, etc. \end{itemize}

-Explainability requirements should be treated as non-functional requirements (NFRs) since they constrain how a system should be implemented rather than specifying a function \cite{chazette_explainability_2020, kohl_explainability_2019, balasubramaniam_transparency_2023, habibullah_non-functional_2021}.
-Furthermore, there is a consensus that explainability can be a double-edged sword, as it can have both positive and negative effects depending heavily on design choices made during requirements analysis.
+Explainability requirements should be treated as non-functional requirements since they constrain how a system should be implemented rather than specifying a function \cite{chazette_explainability_2020, kohl_explainability_2019, balasubramaniam_transparency_2023, habibullah_non-functional_2021}.
+However, explanations can be a double-edged sword, as they can have both positive and negative effects depending on design choices made during requirements analysis.
 This double-edged sword effect was particularly evident in Chazette and Schneider's survey \cite{chazette_explainability_2020}, where participants expressed both strong advantages and disadvantages to receiving explanations.
-For example, positive impacts of explanations included better understanding, increased trust, and improved transparency; however, the explanations could also easily contribute to negative outcomes such as reduced usability if poorly designed, information overload, and more complex user interfaces.
+Positive impacts of explanations included better understanding, increased trust, and improved transparency.
+Negative impacts included reduced usability if poorly designed, information overload, and more complex user interfaces.
 This highlights the importance of carefully considering how explanations are implemented to avoid unintended negative consequences while achieving the desired benefits.
-Chazette and Schneider also identified challenges that developers experience in eliciting explainability requirements, such as different users needing different levels and types of explanations, users wanting control over when they receive explanations, and the need to strike a balance between providing enough information and overwhelming users.
-Balasubramaniam et al.~\cite{balasubramaniam_transparency_2023} further expand the list of challenges, noting that multidisciplinary teams are needed to capture different viewpoints, understanding the user and organizational processes is essential, and the purpose of the AI system must be clearly defined before eliciting explainability requirements.
-However, none of these challenges have been empirically validated through case studies, indicating a need for further research in real-world settings.